Gopalpatel-0070/Streetpaws/README.md

 npm install
 ```

-2. Start the backend server (Express) — this connects to MongoDB using MONGO_URI from `.env` and will create collections as needed:
+2. Start the backend server (Express) — this connects to MongoDB using `MONGO_URI` from `.env` and will create collections as needed.
+The backend entrypoint is `backend/index.js`:

 ```bash
 npm run server